xdg_wm_base

 heightint

-Recommended window geometry bounds
+recommended window geometry bounds

 The configure_bounds event may be sent prior to a xdg_toplevel.configure event to communicate the bounds a window geometry size is recommended to constrain to.